-The carrying amount of the school district's deposits with financial institutions reported in the governmental funds and fiduciary funds was \$734,401 and \$38,467, respectively.
+The carrying amount of the school district's deposits with financial institutions reported in the governmental funds and fiduciary funds was \$1,073,809 and \$106,249, respectively.

 Custodial Credit Risk - Deposits.
 Custodial credit risk is defined as the risk that, in the event of the failure of a financial institution, the district will not be able to recover deposits or collateral securities that are in the possession of an outside party.
 The district does not have a deposit policy for custodial credit risk.
 In the event of failure of a financial institution, securities pledged by that institution would be liquidated by the State Treasurer to replace the public deposits not covered by the Federal Deposit Insurance Corporation.
 Deposits above FDIC coverage are collateralized by the pledging financial institution's trust department or agent in the name of the Mississippi State Treasurer on behalf of the district.
-As of June 30, 2016, none of the district's bank balance was exposed to custodial credit risk.